 When it comes to finding the right software for your business, you’re going to stand in an endless pool of solutions available to you.
-Maybe you’re even wondering what the acronym ERP stands for (Hint: it’s software) and why you need to choose between a cloud-based or a locally installed one, and what would be better?
+Maybe you’re even wondering what the acronym ERP stands for (Hint: it’s software) what is ERP inventory management why do you need to choose between a cloud-based or a locally installed one, and what would be better?
 Because the topic can be so vast, we compiled this ERP Guide for you!

 After going through the content discussed in this article, you will be able to make a well-rounded decision when choosing new software for your business.

 - What’s the difference between ERP vs MRP vs MRPII

 - What can ERP help you with & what problems can it solve

 - What ERP can do for you practically